-- The Route Leg data bar displays Waypoint VMG when you are navigating a route or an automatic guidance line. - The Sailing data bar displays Waypoint VMG when you are navigating a route or an automatic guidance line and you turn off the Route Leg data bar.
+- The Route Leg data bar displays Waypoint VMG when you are navigating a route or an Auto Guidance line. - The Sailing data bar displays Waypoint VMG when you are navigating a route or an Auto Guidance line and you turn off the Route Leg data bar.